Actually, ladies and gentlemen, the Jon Stewart and the Colbert rallies on October 30th, I have been thinking about this.

 I mean, their stated reason was, oh, it's a golden opportunity.

-That's if that was the purpose, they didn't succeed in it.
+If that was the purpose, they didn't succeed in it.

-They went in and her campaign appearances were all about don't take anything for granted here.
+They went in and their campaign appearances were all about.

-Otherwise, uh no reason to go.
+Otherwise, no reason to go.

-If they are saying that there are at least one hundred seats in play, then pretty much you have to conclude that there aren't any safe seats.
+If they are saying that there are at least 100 seats in play, then pretty much you have to conclude that there aren't any safe seats if 100 seats are in play.

-That that is Obama's Katrina.
+That is Obama's Katrina.

-The sooner that happens, the sooner elections are about ideology, the sooner we're finished with these people as having any anything like a chance to become a ruling majority or minority.
+The sooner that happens, the sooner elections are about ideology, the sooner we're finished with these people as having anything like a chance to become a ruling majority or minority.

-That if the education is conservatism versus Democrat, liberal, socialist, Marxist, they'll never win.
+If the education is conservatism versus Democrat, liberal, socialist, Marxist, they'll never win outside of a couple enclaves here in the country.

-Nice to have you.
+Bob, in Framingham, Massachusetts, nice to have you.

 I'm glad you waited.